Online Retail Sales Training

 • It can be difficult to pull many people off the floor or to another location without closing the store

-• Company trainers may show up to train several employees, but due to unexpected schedule changes those employees have to cover the salesfloor; leaving your employee training as a nice-to-know, not a compelling foundation to compete with online retailers.
+• Company trainers may show up to train several employees, but due to unexpected schedule changes, those employees have to cover the sales floor.
+This leaves your employee training as a nice-to-know, not a compelling foundation for competing with online retailers.

-• Employees who are used to standing all day find sitting for long periods uncomfortable.
+• Employees used to standing all day find sitting for long periods uncomfortable.

-• Unless you have a great trainer, the time can go by slowly with little to show for it.
+• Unless you have a great trainer, the time can go by slowly with little to show.

-So as you’re considering how you’ll deliver training, you might wonder why it should even matter to you.
+So, as you consider how you’ll deliver training, you might wonder why it matters.

 • Can I help you?